ComparativeGenomicsToolkit/cactus/doc/mc-paper/README.md

 ### Read mapping and short variant calling

-Scripts and commands to map reads to the pangenomes, call variants, and evaluate the variant calling performance have been compiled in the [`hprc`](hprc) folder
+Scripts and commands to map reads to the pangenomes, call variants, and evaluate the variant calling performance have been compiled in the [`hprc` folder](hprc).

 ## D. Melanogaster Graphs